Zedbazi: Temporary dissolution

-In October 2014, the band announced a separation, due to some internal disagreements.
-Saman Wilson, who had not been performing on the band's songs after "Tabestoon Kootahe", returned and joined Mehrad Hidden, forming a new band named Bozorg (بزرگ – Bozorg, "Great").
-Alireza JJ, Sijal, and Nassim decided to work together, and Sohrab MJ worked alone.
+In October 2014, the band announced a separation due to internal disagreements.
+Hidden later said the split followed disputes, particularly with Alireza JJ, including over ownership of the group's name.
+Saman Wilson, who had not performed on the band's songs after "Tabestoon Kootahe", joined Mehrad Hidden to form a new band named Bozorg (بزرگ – Bozorg, "Great").
+Alireza JJ, Sijal and Nassim continued to work together, and Sohrab MJ worked alone.

 Return

-Zedbazi announced their return to Persian rap in June 2020 by releasing two tracks ("Yakh" and "Bache Mahal").
+Zedbazi announced their return to Persian rap in June 2020 by releasing two tracks, "Yakh" and "Bache Mahal".

-They published another song named "Tehran Mibinamet" (تهران میبینمت - See You in Tehran) in 2022.
+They published another song, "Tehran Mibinamet" (تهران میبینمت, "See You in Tehran"), in 2022.
+In October 2023, the group was scheduled to perform at the O2 Forum in Kentish Town, London.